LPN to RN Online Programs in NC: Guide to Top Degrees

 • It should have programmatic accreditation from the NLN CNEA, ACEN, or CCNE.
 This isn’t required to become a registered nurse in North Carolina, but it serves as additional assurance that you’re receiving a quality nursing education.

 • Find a program with historically high NCLEX-RN pass rates.
-These vary each year, with better programs having higher passing percentages.
+These vary each year, with the best programs earning higher passing percentages.

-• Look at the types of student support services and activities available.
-Honors societies, networking events, and career mentoring can be useful for finding the perfect job after graduation.
+You should also look at the types of student support services and activities available.
+Honors societies, networking events, and career mentoring can help you find the perfect job after graduation.

 If you're a North Carolina LPN considering the move to RN, let's explore the advantages.
 The median salary for RNs in North Carolina is $79,580, which is about 36% higher than the $58,590 median salary for LPNs.
 Entry-level RNs earn $62,980, surpassing the median LPN salary, and those in the 90th percentile can make $104,190, nearly $34,000 more than 90th percentile LPNs.